-New York City serves as the backdrop for the television detective series Castle, and many of the show’s episodes explore the diverse culture of this de facto economic and social capital of the United States.
-Central Park is featured prominently in a number of installments, for instance, while such cosmopolitan staples as fashion week, art galleries, trendy restaurants, and socialites are highlighted alongside corrupt politicians, dirty cops, and working class neighborhoods.
+New York City serves as the backdrop for the television crime series Castle, and many of the show’s episodes explore the diverse culture of this de facto economic and social capital of the United States.
+Central Park is featured prominently in a number of installments, for instance, while such cosmopolitan staples as art galleries, trendy restaurants, fashion week, and socialites are highlighted alongside corrupt politicians, dirty cops, and working class neighborhoods.

-Castle even personifies the vast array of its setting with its two main characters, the wealthy mystery writer Richard Castle – whose status grants him access to the city’s mayor and the ability to obtain reservations at the most select dining establishments – and NYPD homicide detective Kate Beckett, a public servant trying to keep the streets safe for the rich, middle-class, and poor alike.
+Even the show’s two main characters seem to personify the diversity of the city.
+Richard Castle, for instance, is a wealthy and successful mystery writer whose status grants him access to the city’s mayor and the ability to obtain reservations at the most select dining establishments.
+NYPD homicide detective Kate Beckett, meanwhile, is a public servant trying to keep the streets safe for the rich, middle-class, and poor alike.

-During the third season of the crime drama, the colorful history of the city’s past plays a prominent role when the present day murder of a bar owner becomes linked with the 1920s.
+During the episode “Last Call” from the third season of Castle, the colorful history of the city’s past plays a prominent role when the present day murder of a bar owner is linked with the New York City of the 1920s.
 “Take a trip with me to a simple yet dangerous time,” Richard Castle tells Kate Beckett.
 “A dangerous time when Prohibition was law and bootleggers the lawless.”

-The character of Richard Castle often evokes fascination with the various sub-cultures of New York City that the investigations on the detective drama inevitably lead, and his subsequent nostalgia for the era of Prohibition stems from a tavern he once frequented known as the Old Haunt.
-“It’s loaded with history,” he explains.
+Richard Castle’s nostalgia for the era stems from a tavern called the Old Haunt that he frequented in his younger days.
+“It’s loaded with history,” Castle explains to Beckett.
 “First as a blacksmith, then as a bordello.
 It only became a bar during Prohibition as a speakeasy, and it was one of the best.
 I swear you can still feel the vibration of every notorious episode of glamour and debauchery in its walls.”

-The Eighteenth Amendment, which established Prohibition as the law of the land from 1920 through 1933, had a direct effect on the culture and development of New York City more than any other part of the country.
+The Eighteenth Amendment, which established Prohibition and outlawed alcohol from 1920 through 1933, had a direct effect on the culture and development of New York City more so than in any other part of the country.

 “As the nation’s cultural capital, financial center, media headquarters, and largest city, it was the foremost battleground in the war against demon rum,” Michael Lerner writes in Dry Manhattan: Prohibition in New York City, published in 2007.
 “New York was notorious in the 1920s for its defiance of the dry laws and its more than thirty thousand speakeasies and nightclubs.
 Taken as a whole, the resistance to Prohibition in New York City, which extended from the bottom of the city’s social ladder to the more ‘respectable’ types at the upper levels of society, confirmed New York’s place as the center of opposition to the dry laws, and the most serious challenge to the viability of the dry movement’s agenda.”

-According to Lerner, the term speakeasy is a deviation on “speak-softly shops” – English taverns that served illegally obtained alcohol at a cheap price – but incorporated a wide-variety of establishments in New York City during the era of Prohibition.
+According to Lerner, the term speakeasy is a deviation on “speak-softly shops” – English taverns that served illegally obtained alcohol at a cheap price – but referred to a wide-variety of establishments during Prohibition.

 “New York’s speakeasies were as remarkable in their mood, tone, and decor as they were in their location,” he explains.
 “Unlike old-fashioned saloons, which had always been comforting in their familiarity, speakeasies were full of surprises.
 The Park Avenue Club, one of the city’s grandest nightclubs, boasted an interior by the famed Viennese designer Joseph Urban and featured an octagonal bar and floor-to-ceiling mirrors.
 The Country Club featured a miniature golf course.
 The Marlborough House, described by some as the ‘crème de la crème’ of New York’s speakeasies, sported a pearl entry buzzer, silver leather banquettes, and a hammered brass ceiling in its upstairs cabaret room.”